Introduction¶

 , etc. The higher the number, the more accurate the hardware test will be.

-Also supported is the REMOVE_RESULTS
+Another supported variable is REMOVE_RESULTS

-variable.
+.
 By default, it is 1

 variable.

-The last variables are PAUSE_INTERVAL
+The variables PAUSE_INTERVAL

 (default value 0